 The applicant is requesting a one-year extension of their Preliminary Site Plan approval, citing the slow housing market as the reason for the request.
 The Zoning Ordinance allows for three, one-year extensions of Preliminary and Final Site Plan approvals.
-The request is the applicant's first extension request.
+The request is the applicant's second extension request.
+A one-year extension was previously granted on April 2, 2008.

-The Planning Department is not aware of any changes to the ordinances, or surrounding land uses, which would affect the approval of the requested extension for one year.
+The Community Development Department is not aware of any changes to the ordinances, or surrounding land uses, which would affect the approval of the requested extension for one year.
 Approval of the one-year extension of Preliminary Site Plan approval is recommended.

-Please refer to the attached letter dated February 26, 2008 from Sean Hurwitz requesting the extension of the Preliminary Site Plan approval.
-Also attached are minutes from the Planning Commission meeting for Preliminary Site Plan approval and the above mentioned Zoning Board of Appeals and City Council meetings as well as a reduced copy of the Preliminary Site Plan.
+Please refer to the attached letter dated March 25, 2008 from Sean Hurwitz requesting the extension.
+Also attached are minutes from the Planning Commission meeting where the previous extension was granted and where Preliminary Site Plan approval was granted and the above mentioned Zoning Board of Appeals and City Council meetings as well as a reduced copy of the Preliminary Site Plan.